ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 </$root>
 ```

-But it turns out that this creates an incorrect structure &mdash; `<x>` is not followed by `<y>` anymore.
+However, it turns out that this creates an incorrect structure &ndash; `<x>` is not followed by `<y>` anymore.

 What should happen instead?
 There are at least 4 possible solutions: the block quote feature should not be applicable in such a context, someone should create a new `<y>` right after `<x>`, `<x>` should be moved inside `<blockQuote>` together with `<y>` or vice versa.

 While this is a relatively simple scenario (unlike most real-time collaborative editing scenarios), it turns out that it is already hard to say what should happen and who should react to fix this content.

-Therefore, if your editor needs to implement such rules, you should do that through {@link module:engine/model/document~Document#registerPostFixer model's post-fixers} fixing incorrect content or actively prevent such situations (e.g. by disabling certain features).
+Therefore, if your editor needs to implement such rules, you should do that through {@link module:engine/model/document~Document#registerPostFixer model's post-fixers} fixing incorrect content or actively prevent such situations (for example, by disabling certain features).
 It means that these constraints will be defined specifically for your scenario by your code which makes their implementation much easier.

-To sum up, the answer to who and how should implement additional constraints is: your features or your editor through the CKEditor 5 API.
+To sum up, the answer to who and how should implement additional constraints is: your features or your editor through the CKEditor&nbsp;5 API.

 ## Who checks the schema?

-The CKEditor 5 API exposes many ways to work on (change) the model.
-It can be done {@link framework/architecture/editing-engine#changing-the-model through the writer}, via methods like {@link module:engine/model/model~Model#insertContent `Model#insertContent()`}, via commands and so on.
+The CKEditor&nbsp;5 API exposes many ways to work on (change) the model.
+It can be done {@link framework/architecture/editing-engine#changing-the-model through the writer}, via methods like {@link module:engine/model/model~Model#insertContent `Model#insertContent()`}, via commands, and so on.

 ### Low-level APIs

-The lowest-level API is the writer (to be precise, there are also raw operations below, but they are used for very special cases only).
+The lowest-level API is the writer (to be precise, there are also raw operations below, but they are used for special cases only).
 It allows applying atomic changes to the content like inserting, removing, moving or splitting nodes, setting and removing an attribute, etc. It is important to know that the **writer does not prevent from applying changes that violate rules defined in the schema**.

 The reason for this is that when you implement a command or any other feature you may need to perform multiple operations to do all the necessary changes.
 The state in the meantime (between these atomic operations) may be incorrect.
 The writer must allow that.

 For instance, you need to move `<foo>` from `<$root>` to `<bar>` and (at the same time) rename it to `<oof>`.
 But the schema defines that `<oof>` is not allowed in `<$root>` and `<foo>` is disallowed in `<bar>`.
 If the writer checked the schema, it would complain regardless of the order of `rename` and `move` operations.

-You can argue that the engine could handle this by checking the schema at the end of a {@link module:engine/model/model~Model#change `Model#change()` block} (it works like a transaction &mdash; the state needs to be correct at the end of it).
-In fact, we [plan to strip disallowed attributes](https://github.com/ckeditor/ckeditor5-engine/issues/1228) at the end of these blocks.
+You can argue that the engine could handle this by checking the schema at the end of a {@link module:engine/model/model~Model#change `Model#change()` block} (it works like a transaction &ndash; the state needs to be correct at the end of it).
+This approach, however, was not adopted, as there are the following problems:

-There are problems, though:

 * How to fix the content after a transaction is committed?
-It is impossible to implement a reasonable heuristic that would not break the content from the user perspective.
+It is impossible to implement a reasonable heuristic that would not break the content from the user's perspective.
 * The model can become invalid during real-time collaborative changes.
-Operational Transformation, while implemented by us in a very rich form (with 11 types of operations instead of the base 3), ensures conflict resolution and eventual consistency, but not the model's validity.
+Operational Transformation, while implemented by us in a rich form (with 11 types of operations instead of the base 3), ensures conflict resolution and eventual consistency, but not the model's validity.

 Therefore, we chose to handle such situations on a case-by-case basis, using more expressive and flexible {@link module:engine/model/document~Document#registerPostFixer model's post-fixers}.
-Additionally, we moved the responsibility to check the schema to features.
-They can make a lot better decisions a priori, before doing changes.
+Additionally, we moved the responsibility of checking the schema to features.
+They can make a lot better decisions a priori, before making changes.
 You can read more about this in the ["Implementing additional constraints"](#implementing-additional-constraints) section above.

 ### High-level APIs